Home

 Temperature is one factor that determines how long it will take for the adult flea to emerge from the cocoon.
 Warm and humid weather speeds the maturation process and the flea life cycle.

-While in this stage, the flea larvae are very resistant to chemical insecticides and other environmental treatment methods of flea control.
+While in this stage, the larvae are very resistant to chemical insecticides and other environmental treatment methods of flea control.
 Flea control efforts must consider this aspect of the flea life cycle to be effective.

 Adult Fleas

-Amazingly, an average adult flea can live without food for up to 58 days!
-Fleas spend most of their lives off of your cat and in your cat's environment, so just because you don't see a flea on your cat, don't give up on your flea control efforts, especially if you see other evidence of fleas.
+Fleas spend most of their lives off of your cat and in his or her environment; so just because you don't see a flea on your cat, don't give up on your flea eradication efforts, especially if you see other evidence of fleas.
 For example, tiny black flecks of flea dirt (excrement) will be left behind after a flea has fed on your cat.

 Choosing the Right Method to Get Rid of All the Fleas